Oliver Peoples glasses and sunglasses

 Superior proprietary lenses – the lightest, thinnest lenses for high prescriptions

-You also have the option to add a blue light filter to your lenses for to help protect your eyes from blue light emitted from device screens as well as the sun.
+You also have the option to add a blue light filter to your lenses.

 Oliver Peoples glasses are sold with a two-year warranty in the event of defects in materials or workmanship, as well as free shipping and free returns within 30 days.